android10/linux.github.io/_docs/how-to/find-your-ip-address.md

 ---
 title:  How to find your IP Address
-description: In this post, we are going to see how to find your IP Address in Linux.
+description: In this post, we are going to see how to find your IP Address on Linux.
 tags:
  - how-to
 ---